-(1) Understand how to evaluate interactions of various customer segments with your product or service.
+1. Understand how to evaluate interactions of various customer segments with your product or service

-(1) Utilizing this tool will require availability of information on customers.

-(2) Availability of in-house user research expertise would be beneficial or can be contracted.

-(4) If there are terms which are unclear we suggest referring to Gender concepts glossary tool or consult your Gender Advisor if you have one.
+- 1. Utilizing this tool will require availability of information on customers. - 2.
+Availability of in-house user research expertise would be beneficial or can be contracted. - 3.
+Availability of a gender advisor or expert will be beneficial. - 4.
+If there are terms which are unclear we suggest referring to Gender concepts glossary tool or consult your Gender Advisor if you have one.